LACMIP/emu/docs/_documentation/digitizing.md

 Never remove older labels from their boxes.
 This includes the original ID tags, as well as any labels dated c.
 2004-2013 that are printed on white paper.
 {: .notice--warning}

+# Locate specimens

+In EMu, search for all ST catalog records associated with the tray.
+Batch assign them to the location recorded on the digitization worksheet.
+Likewise, assign all TX catalog records to the taxonomic collection.

 # Quality Control

 Quality control (QC) checks are completed at the end of the digitization workflow.
 LACMIP staff are responsible for these activities, including: